CEW’s Patented Injection Molding Process – Innovative Solutions. Innovative Products.

 Lost Core Molding Design Process

 Robotic technology is used to move the wheel from one process to another.
-Below is detailed the lost core molding process:
+Below details the lost core molding process:

 In this process, a low temperature alloy is injected into the mold at low pressure.
 The core is created with the help of injection molding.